AppliedEnergistics/Applied-Energistics-2/API.md

 ### In-World Nodes

 The main type of grid node are in-world grid nodes.
-They need to know their location and world when being created with `IManagedGridNode.create(World, BlockPos)`.
+They need to know their location and world when being created with `IManagedGridNode.create(Level, BlockPos)`.
 External connections are automatically attempt to connect with adjacent in-world grid nodes by AE2 itself and do not need further handling.

 In-world nodes can be selectively exposed on specific sides, or on all sides.